Nixer1337/nixware-api-beta/docs/types/entity_t.md

 ---
 ## Getting FFI pointer
 To get entity pointer you can use `entity[0]`
-Also you can use `entity[ADDRESS]` to get address pointing to any offset of the entity Hexadecimal and decimal number are both supported
+Also you can use `entity[OFFSET]` to get the address pointing to specified offset of the entity Hexadecimal and decimal number are both supported
 !!! example
     This example will print money of all players